learn-co-curriculum/dsc-bernoulli-and-binomial-distribution/README.md

 ## Introduction

 Now that you learned about PMFs, PDFs, and CDFs, let's dive into the world of distributions!
-In this In this section, you'll learn about 2 foundational probability distributions that are extremely useful and have an endless amount of applications: the Bernoulli distribution the Binomial distribution.
+In this In this section, you'll learn about 2 foundational probability distributions that are extremely useful and have an endless amount of applications: the Bernoulli distribution and the Binomial distribution.
 You'll notice that these distributions formalize a lot of the theory you learned in the probability theory section!

 ## Objectives